NikolaiRadke/NikolaiRadke/README.md

 * **Nokolino**
   The small litte brother, cheeky and quick to build for almost everyone.
 * **Schimpfolino**
-  A german curse word generator, small, handy, almost useless, but fun!
+  A curse word generator in German, small, handy, almost useless, but fun!
 * **Nokolino32**
   The future of monster making!
 Wifi!
 Dual core!
 Coming... in the future.